Flémalle: World War I

 In August 1914, Belgium was invaded by the German Army; the first city affected was Liège and its region.
 Despite the numerous fortifications surrounding the city, including Fort of Flémalle, the fortified belt was put out of service.
 The Netherlands, barely ten kilometers from Liège, became a destination for the region's inhabitants to flee the war, as the Dutch were not involved in the conflict.

 It was due to this proximity to the Dutch border and specifically the city of Maastricht that the Atlas V, an armored tugboat, left the city on the night of 3 to 4 January 1917 with 107 people on board.
 The expedition to the Netherlands was tumultuous as the Germans began to chase the boat near Argenteau.
 Among the four crew members, two were from Flémalle, named Jean Job and Raoul Longueville, and another Flémalle resident among the passengers, Joseph Fagard.
 The captain was Jules Hentjens.

-The Water Crossing Accident
+The water crossing accident

 On 23 January 1918, around 5:30 pm, workers from the Cedauville factory, located on the right bank of the Meuse, residing on the left bank, in Jemeppe and Flémalle-Haute, used a ferry that could hold a maximum of 60 people.
 There were 80 people rushing onto the ferry.
 The ferry operator had to make two trips, and it was during this second crossing that the accident occurred.

 The hook guiding the ferryboat on the cable broke.
 Panicked, the workers moved to the front of the boat, causing it to capsize and overturn.
 Of the 37 passengers, only 4 survived.